Discipline vs Motivation: Why One Always Wins

 She didn't need motivation.
 She needed a system that didn't care how she felt.

-Why Motivation Always Fades: The Emotion Problem
+Why Does Motivation Always Fade?

 Motivation is an emotional state.
 It rises and falls based on sleep, stress, the weather, a compliment from a coworker, a documentary you watched last night.
 It is, by definition, unreliable.